hashintel/hash/apps/hashdotai/blog/028_financial-simulation-toolbox.md

 VaR is difficult to calculate when including nonlinear trades such as options.
 In such cases we would typically use another method, “Monte Carlo VaR”, to calculate VaR.

-<iframe src="https://core.hash.ai/embed.html?project=%40hash%2Ffinancial-toolbox-example&amp;ref=main&amp;view=analysis&amp;tabs=analysis" width="1000" height="600" frameborder="0" scrolling="auto"></iframe>

-In the above example we plot a histogram of the total portfolio value of all of the assets.
+In the [financial toolbox example](https://hash.ai/@hash/financial-toolbox-example) we plot a histogram of the total portfolio value of all of the assets.
 This "Value Distribution" will allow us to understand the distribution of outcomes when trading with the tested strategies.